EGI-Federation/fedcloud-dashboard/README.md

 ## Use docker

-Below are specific steps to make the flask app work using [Apache](https://hub.docker.com/r/ubuntu/apache2).
+First things first: make sure port 8000 is open on the target system!

 ### Build image